Who doesn’t appreciate a good throwdown?

 Here’s a brief rundown of each online platform:

 TD Ameritrade is another strong contender, and I’m excited to try out their platform myself.
-Similar to Scottrade they’ve got 125 brick-and-mortar locations, but again the idea here is to be able to open and manage your account from the house.
+They’ve got 125 brick-and-mortar locations, but again, the idea here is to be able to open and manage your account from the house.
 (In your pajamas.
 Eating cookies in bed.
 No excuses.)

 They also brag about how you can open a Roth IRA in 15 minutes or less.
 And y’all know how I feel about Roth IRAs.

-The company charges $9.99 per stock and ETF trade which is in line with where we want to be.
+The company charges $0 per stock and ETF trade, which is in line with where we want to be.
 (The $49.99 mutual fund trades are a no-no in my book, so I’ll stay away from these in this account.)

-If I had to pick two words to describe it would be… low… cost.
-Seriously low costs.
+If I had to pick two words to describe Ally Invest, it would be… low… cost.
+Seriously, low costs.

 In short, TradeKing offers stock and ETF trades for just $4.95.
-That’s 29% lower than Scottrade and 50% lower than TD Ameritrade.
-If I were going to trade a lot this is the brokerage I’d pick in order to keep my costs down.
+That’s 50% lower than TD Ameritrade.
+If I were going to trade a lot, this is the brokerage I’d pick in order to keep my costs down.